Continuous Integration for Verification of Simulink Models

 Here is an overview of how we teach the CI workflow to speak Model-Based Design:

 Develop.
 MATLAB®, Simulink, coders, and toolboxes are used for development activities.
 MATLAB Projects are used to organize work, collaborate, and interface with version control systems.

 Test.
 Simulink Check™ is used to perform model quality checks before simulation and code generation.
-Simulink Test will be used to develop, manage, and execute simulation-based tests.
+Simulink Test is used to develop, manage, and execute simulation-based tests.
 Simulink Coverage™ is used to measure coverage and assess test effectiveness.
-Tests written in Simulink Check, Simulink Test, and Simulink Coverage can then be used as a quality gate for developers to qualify their work.
+The quality checks, test results, and coverage metrics can then be used as a quality gate for developers to qualify their work.

 Review.
 Review is the final step in the quality process before changes are submitted to the version control system.
 Changes to MATLAB scripts and Simulink models are reviewed here.
 Test results from prequalification are also reviewed as a final quality gate prior to submission.